opinion

 One major advantage of a gateway is its flexibility.
 You can connect multiple merchant accounts to a single gateway and set up cascading rules to help maximize approval rates.
 But unlike with a PayFac, you’ll need to apply separately for a merchant account, though some gateways can help with referrals to their acquiring partners.

-Gateways will support a merchant’s hosted payment pages, but most merchants tend to have their own payment pages and can post consumer and card data securely to the payment gateway.
-Gateways provide a “back office” for reporting and can offer post-back data to all transactional events or XML for reporting.
+Gateways can host a merchant’s payment pages, but most merchants tend to have their own payment pages that post consumer and card data securely to the payment gateway.
+Gateways provide a “back office” for reporting and can offer post-back data for all transactional events, as well as XML-based reporting.
 Most integrate with major third-party shopping carts, and while they provide risk tools like RDR and other services from Verifi and Ethoca, it’s usually up to the merchant to configure these settings.

 Gateway pricing is usually transaction-based.
 You’ll be charged a fee for each event, including authorizations, declines, captures, chargebacks and refunds.
 On top of that, you’ll also be paying your acquirer’s merchant account fees.
 This setup works best for merchants with experienced development teams and resources to manage more complex operations.